-The Department of Chemical and Pharmaceutical Sciences is comprised of a group of scientists with strong expertise in Biochemistry, Pharmacology and nanotechnology, providing an invaluable pool of know-how for the development of new nanoproducts and therapies.
-The Dr. Delogu’s Bionanotechnology Group is one of the world leading group operating in the field of the immune-phenotyping of carbon nanomaterials, with a well renowned expertise in the evaluation of the immune-biocompatibility of Carbon based materials.
+The Institute of Pediatric Research is comprised of a group of scientists with strong expertise in Biochemistry, Pharmacology and nanotechnology, providing an invaluable pool of know-how for the development of new nanoproducts and therapies.
+The Dr. Delogu’s immune-nanolab is one of the world leading group operating in the field of the immune-phenotyping of carbon nanomaterials, with a well renowned expertise in the evaluation of the immune-biocompatibility of Carbon based materials.

 Available equipment and techniques: